tianleiwu/Amuse/README.md

 ## Why Choose Amuse?

-Amuse provides a professional and intuitive Windows UI for harnessing the capabilities of OnnxStack.
-Enjoy a Python-free AI integration experience, allowing you to easily augment and enhance your creativity with the power of AI.

 Amuse isn't just a tool; it's a gateway to a new realm of AI-enhanced creativity.
 Unlike traditional machine learning frameworks, Amuse is tailored for artistic expression and visual transformation.
-This Windows UI brings the power of OnnxStack to your fingertips, offering a unique experience in crafting AI-generated art.
+This Windows UI brings the power of AI to your fingertips, offering a unique experience in crafting AI-generated art.

 ### Key Highlights